Daniel Cunha Byström

 Abstract

-The Effect of Neighborhood Incarceration Rates on the Criminal Behavior of Neighborhood Peers with Randi Hjalmarsson (GU) and Matthew Lindquist (SOFI) Draft available soon.
+The Effect of Neighborhood Incarceration Rates on the Criminal Behavior of Neighborhood Peers with Randi Hjalmarsson (GU) and Matthew Lindquist (SOFI)

 Work in progress